 4. Understand Risk Factors

-Understanding risks that increase your likelihood of developing periodontal disease is vital to preventing the disease.
+Understanding risks that increase your likelihood of developing periodontal disease are vital to preventing the disease.
 A few risk factors include:

 Smoking – Studies show tobacco use is the most significant risk factor in developing periodontitis.